sderosiaux/every-single-day-i-tldr/README.md

 - https://github.com/auchenberg/volkswagen Ahah nice joke, 5k stars!
 "Volkswagen detects when your tests are being run in a CI server, and makes them pass."
 - https://gist.github.com/jlongster/6e2af5bb3ae3ab229cafab06efc724fc @jlongster thinking about local db syncness.
 Cool, a bit like CRDT.
 - https://blog.oldgeekjobs.com/from-google-form-to-1000-in-revenue-in-one-month-3f5cd75b6089 what the hell, i'm not an old programmer, come on :-(
+- http://aseigneurin.github.io/2016/10/07/kafka-streams-scaling-up-or-down.html Demonstrate the consumer group auto-rebalancing of kafka when consumers are added/removed when using Kafka Streams.
+Nothing fancy but well written.

 # 18-10-2016